static-frame/static-frame/doc/source/articles/upgrade.rst

 _____________________________________________________________

-While Pandas permits arbitrary forms of assignment, those assignments happen in-place, making getting the right derived type (when needed) difficult, and resulting in some undesirable behavior.
+While Pandas permits in-place assignment and mutation, sometimes such operations cannot provide an appropriate derived type, resulting in undesirable behavior.
 For example, a float assigned into an integer ``pd.Series`` will have its floating-point components truncated without warning or error.

 >>> s = pd.Series((-1, -1), index=('tau', 'down'))
 >>> s